michael-hamm/DFIR-Notes/String Search OneLiner/README.md

 ### Do the sting search

-Now I search the complete partition for our search string _evidence_.
+Now I search the complete partition for our search string *evidence*.
-As a resut I also like to get the offset of the hit in byte and store the findings in the file ```evidence.txt```
+As a result I also like to get the offset of the hit in byte and store the findings in the file ```evidence.txt```

 Command: